 The inner voice preventing you from taking steps to change is keeping you from reaching your full potential.

 The problem is most of us consider stress and anxiety as normal and harmless.
-But in reality it is so serious and it has major health consequences.
+But in reality, it is so serious, and it has major health consequences.

 Our higher brain is named the prefrontal cortex, where the part of human intelligence is.
-That means the executive brain where big decisions are made.
-The prefrontal cortex enables social intelligence, helping you understand other people's emotions, and awakes your empathy.
+That means the executive brain is where big decisions are made.
+The prefrontal cortex enables social intelligence, helping you understand other people’s emotions, and awakes your empathy.

 But your stress hormones disable these high-order functions.
 The consequence is your brain functionality is dumbed down, which is why you may make poor decisions or mental missteps.